jlorenze/eat/docs/_recipes/Ciabatta.md

 - []
 - []
 notes:
-- This dough has very high hydration, and is therefore easiest to make using a mixer
+- This dough has very high hydration, and is therefore easiest to make using a mixer.
+It should have a thick batter consistency after mixing
-- If mixing by hand, it is okay to slightly increase the amount of flour (no more than 25g)
 ---